 Resistance in the military: While strong supporters of UN peacekeeping can be found in the Dutch military, in general the UN suffers from an image problem.
-Particularly with regard to high-end operations, the Dutch military generally feel UN command and control structures are insufficient.
+Particularly with regard to high-end operations, the Dutch military generally feel UN command and control structures as well as security measures are insufficient.
 Moreover, in the Ministry of Defense, UN operations are often seen as ineffective.
 This critique stems from the history of Srebrenica and also outdated information, but there is also increasing critique based around the difficulty of cooperating with partners in UN missions.
 The military often prefer to operate in a NATO context, in which the command and control structures are regarded to be better, where they feel familiar with their partner countries, and in which they perceive the troops and equipment of partner countries to be superior.
 They regard this as increasing the chances for success of missions.

 Legal obstacles and lack of fit with legislative, procurement and operational timelines: Although there are no legal obstacles to participation in UN operations, the framework of the "Article 100 procedure" does not fit UN timelines.
 Not only is the decision-making process time-consuming, the Toetsingskader also requires a major ally to participate as well.
 Therefore the Netherlands may wait for the decision-making process in other countries.
+The current coalition agreement states that the Netherlands may contribute to missions mandated under international law or which address a humanitarian emergency.